Report an Incident of Sex/Gender Based Discrimination

 Have you witnessed an incident of sex/gender based discrimination or do you believe you have been a victim of sex/gender based discrimination?
 You can report the incident using the report form below:

-As of September 2015, the grievance policy and procedure that UHWO will use to address any allegations of sex discrimination and gender-based violence involving students, employees and/or visitors or third parties at UHWO will be the UH System's EP 1.204: Interim Policy and Procedure on Sex Discrimination and Gender Based Violence ("Interim Policy").*
+On January 14, 2020, the UH System adopted the finalized version of EP 1.204.
+Therefore, the grievance policy and procedure that UH West O`ahu will use to address any allegations of sex discrimination and gender-based violence involving students, employees and/or visitors or third parties at UH West O`ahu will be the new EP 1.204 policy entitled: Policy and Procedure on Sex Discrimination and Gender-Based Violence.*

-Such an environment is necessary to a healthy learning, working, and living atmosphere because discrimination and harassment undermine human dignity and the positive connection among all members in our UHWO community.
+Such an environment is necessary to a healthy learning, working, and living atmosphere because discrimination and harassment undermine human dignity and the positive connection among all members in our UH West O`ahu community.

 Examples of prohibited behavior includes, but is not limited to: Sex discrimination; Sexual harassment; Gender-based harassment, including harassment based on actual or perceived sex, gender, sexual orientation, gender identity, or gender expression; Sexual exploitation; Sexual assault; Domestic violence; Dating violence; and Stalking

 Consent "Loco Moco"

 Watch the UH West O‘ahu Compliance offices' Consent video.
 Using a popular Hawaiian dish, the "loco moco" video attempts to show how an individual may give consent before sexual activity occurs.